open-ish/vue2-template/README.md

-# vue-template - Breadcrum apprach
+# vue-template - Nice approach to use in VueJS projects ❤️

 Hi, everyone! 👋

 This is a nice repo with some approaches to use in VueJS (2.x) projects.
-[You may find more here](https://github.com/open-ish/vue2-template) or change by the branch at GitHub.

 If you wanna, let's get in touch!

 ## Summary

+- Approaches

 1. [Creating breadcrumb](#Breadcrumb) \

+- Config

 2. [Pre-requirements](#Installation)

 ## Breadcrumb